rplant8/open-aquachain-pool/docs/PAYOUTS.md

 If you see `No pending payments to resolve` we have no data about failed debits.

-If there was a debit operation performed which is not followed by actual money transfer (after `aqua_sendTransaction` returned an error), you will likely see:
+If there was a debit operation performed which is not followed by actual money transfer (after `eth_sendTransaction` returned an error), you will likely see:

 ```
 Will credit back following balances: